A Grimm’s Circle short story

 *The characters might seem to familiar to series readers…this is the story of how Greta and Rip met*

-He had worked with beautiful woman before.
+He had worked with beautiful women before.

-He had slept with beautiful woman before.
+He had slept with beautiful women before.

 The woman before him now wasn’t just beautiful—although she was lovely, very, very lovely.
 At least, she seemed so to him.
-Her skin was as pale as milk, her eyes clear and soft blue, and her hair was silky, dark brown.
+Her skin was as pale as milk, her eyes a clear and soft blue, and her hair was silky, dark brown.

-Many women he had worked with had a frail look to them, although frail they were not.
+Many women he worked with had a frail look to them, although frail they were not.
 Frailty had no place in the lives they had chosen.

 Rip wasn’t entirely sure he cared for it.